sodadata/docs/soda/quick-start-dev.md

 Learn more about using [multiple checks YAML files]({% link soda-library/run-a-scan.md %}#anatomy-of-a-scan-command). <br />

-## Set up Slack integration and notification rules

-{% include quick-start-notifs.md %}

 ## Trigger a scan and examine the scan results

-To trigger the GitHub Action job and initiate a Soda scan for data quality, create a new pull request in your repository.
-Be sure to trigger a Soda scan *after* you have completed a dbt run that executed your dbt tests.
+To trigger the GitHub Action and initiate a Soda scan for data quality, create a new pull request in your repository.
+Be sure to trigger a Soda scan *after* the step in your Workflow that completes the dbt run that executed your dbt tests.

 <details>
     <summary style="color:#00BC7E">What does the GitHub Action do?</summary>